Get insider access

 • AKG K371: The AKG K371 are comfortable and decently well-built headphones.
 However, they're prone to more inconsistencies in audio delivery than the Sony MDR-7506, so you may need to adjust them on your head each time you wear them to get a more consistent sound.
 See our review

-• TRUTHEAR x Crinacle ZERO: The TRUTHEAR X Crinacle ZERO are a more affordable alternative to the MOONDROP Blessing 3 if you're looking for IEMs.
+• TRUTHEAR x Crinacle ZERO: RED: The TRUTHEAR x Crinacle ZERO: RED are a more affordable alternative to the MOONDROP Blessing 3 if you want IEMs.
 They're similarly comfortable to the MOONDROP and have consistent audio delivery.
-While they have a bass-heavy sound profile, there's plenty of detail in the mid and treble ranges, which is great for tracking vocal content.
+They have a pretty balanced sound profile, with a solid amount of passive noise isolation due to their in-ear fit, which will help you focus on nailing your takes without distractions.
 See our review

 • Razer Moray: The Razer Moray are IEMs designed for streaming and game broadcasting.
 They can be a solid option if you care about ergonomics, as they have a more comfortable fit than the MOONDROP Blessing 3.
 However, their sound profile isn't as neutral, making voices sound harsh.
 See our review